 - (a) Each notice shall provide the following information:

 - (1) Time of hearing

 - (2) Place of hearing

 - (3) Purpose of request

 - (4) Location of property

 - (5) Present zoning

-- (b) Newspaper Notice.
-Newspaper notice shall be provided at least 15 days before but not more than 45 days before the date of the City Council public hearing.
+- (b) Newspaper notice.
+Newspaper notice shall be provided at least 30 days before but not more than 45days before the date of the City Council public hearing.

-- (c) Posted Notice.
-Posted notice (signs) shall be posted at least 15 days but not more than 45 days before the date of the City Council public hearing.
+- (c) Posted notice.
+Posted notice (signs) shall be posted at least 30 days but not more than 45 days beforethe date of the City Council public hearing.

+- (d) Property owner notice.
+Mailed notice shall be made via USPS to the owner(s) of the lot(s) subject to the requested action as identified on the Pickens County tax assessor online database at the time of the mailing at least 30 days but not more than 45 days before the date of the City Council public hearing.
+If a more current ownership record is submitted with the application, that information shall be used for the notice.

-Section 94-207 - Staff review.
+Section 94-207 - Staff Review.